udaygarg8188/MovieLib/README.md

 ## Movie List Application

-This is a full-stack movie lib application where users can sign up, log in, and manage their movie watch list and watched movies.
+This is a full-stack movie list application where users can sign up, log in, and manage their movie watch list and watched movies.
 The backend is built with Node.js, Express, and MongoDB, while the frontend is built with React.

 ---